Part 16: Design Trajectories with Astrogator

 7. Change the Color: to teal.

-8. Click OK to accept the changes and close the Properties Browser.
+8. Click OK to accept your change and to close the Properties Browser.

 Viewing the launch vehicle trajectory